 These well-preserved hanoks are not the only attractions in Namsangol.
 There is a restored pavilion from ancient times, a performing arts stage to show small plays on everyday life, a pond for nature lovers, and a time capsule.
 Yes, a time capsule!

 Among the many options, the Namsangol Hanok Village was chosen as the site of the capsule.
 It contains 600 items of current Seoul life and cultural history, as a way to mark Seoul’s 600th anniversary.

 The Seoul Millennium Time Capsule is scheduled to open on November 29, 2,394.
-Who knows what changes would be happening in Seoul by then, and how the buried objects would seem like after all these years.
-What a great idea though !
+Who knows what changes would be happening in Seoul by then, and what the buried objects would seem like after all these years?
+What a great idea though!
 We would love to be there for the opening of the time capsule in the year 2,394!

 3. Rent a Hanbok (traditional Korean dress)

 Namsangol Hanok Village offers a variety of programs, all of which give visitors a glimpse into Korean culture from the past and present.

 For example, for those who love fashion, especially vintage fashion, Hanbok-wearing is a must.
 Hanbok is the traditional dress of Koreans.
 Usually, it consists of a short jacket called Jeogori and a long, floor-hugging skirt called Chima.